-The Anaconda installer will automatically detect any hardware and firmware RAID sets on a system, making them available for installation.
+The Anaconda installer automatically detects any hardware and firmware RAID sets on a system, making them available for installation.
 Anaconda also supports software RAID using

 mdraid, and can recognize existing

-When the root file system uses a RAID set, Anaconda will add special kernel command-line options to the bootloader configuration telling the
+When the root file system uses a RAID set, Anaconda adds special kernel command-line options to the bootloader configuration telling the

 initrd which RAID set(s) to activate before searching for the root file system.

-For instructions on configuring RAID during installation, refer to the Red Hat Enterprise Linux 7 Installation Guide
+For instructions on configuring RAID during installation, see the Red Hat Enterprise Linux 7 Installation Guide